nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 The absolute maximum amount for a loan is `$1,000,000,000,000.00` (positive or negative 1 trillion).
 If you are intending to file more than a trillion dollars in total transactions, this application may not be a suitable one for you, as our expected clients do not normally transfer this much money.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If the total amount after the `editLoan` command adds up to more than a trillion, the program will block the command from going through.
+You will be notified by the results display should such a command be attempted.
 </div>

 Format: `editLoan INDEX <OR> NAME amt/VALUE reason/REASON`